Florence Eccleston

 PhD Student

-Thesis: The Iconography and Experience of Sin in Late Medieval English Wall Painting
+Sin and Self-Reflection: The Iconography and Viewership of ‘Morality Images’ in English Wall Painting, c.1300-1450

 Supervisor: Dr Jessica Barker Advisors: Professor Alixe Bovey and Dr Jane Spooner